yehezkiel1086/yehezkiel1086/README.md

 # Hey, I'm Hezky!

-A Fullstack Developer with Focus on Backend • A Cyber Security, Machine Learning and Blockchain Enthusiast.
+A Fullstack Developer with Focus on Backend • A Cyber Security, Machine Learning, DevSecOps and Blockchain Enthusiast.

 ## Tech Stacks